jklaeui/jklaeui.github.io/index.md

 There is a short quote by me in the Swiss newspaper NZZ am Sonntag: [Studie zur zweiten Welle: 200 000 Selbständige fürchten um ihre Existenz](https://nzzas.nzz.ch/wirtschaft/zweite-welle-viele-selbstaendige-fuerchten-um-ihre-existenz-ld.1589295).

-The article discusses two reports I did together with M. Brülhart, R. Lalive, T. Lehmann and M. Siegenthaler on how the self-employed in Switzerland are affected by the Covid-19 crisis. ([Report first wave](https://e4s.center/document/second-wave-swiss-self-employed-dealing-with-the-covid-19-confinement/),  [Report second wave](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzaWVnZW50aGFsZXJtaWNoYWVsfGd4OjNkOTIxNDdmODBkZGVhMmI))
+The article discusses work I did together with M. Brülhart, R. Lalive, T. Lehmann and M. Siegenthaler on how the self-employed in Switzerland are affected by the Covid-19 crisis.

 ### Teaching